tombola/generate_woo_pydantic/README.md

 These can hopefully then be used when working with the [WooCommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/) from python, in order to validate the records returned within API responses.

+Another key advantage of using the pydantic models is that autocomplete in your editor will supply all the relevant properties for each record returned by an API response and all the nested properties.
+This should make working with the responses **much** easier.

+## Overview of repo files

 - `generate.sh` command to run the code generator
 - `models.py` the resulting pydantic models